 - If possible, students will perform their composition.

-For further study of composition on PULSE, check out these materials on the PULSE website (request a demo here):
+For further study of composition on PULSE, check out these materials on the PULSE website (create a PULSE account):

 Download the "Desert Lights" Sheet Music